citp/privacy-policy-historical/b/ba/ban/bankwest.com.au.md

 Can you correct or update your information?

 You can ask us to correct or update any information we have (including credit information).
-See Section 10 for ways to contact.
+See Section 10 for ways to contact us.
 If we’ve given the information to another party, you can ask us to let them know it’s incorrect.
 We won’t charge a fee for this.

 If the incorrect information was given to us by a credit reporting body, we may need to check with them or the relevant credit provider before we can change it.
 We’ll try to do this within 30 days.
 If we can’t, we’ll let you know why it’s taking longer and agree on a new timeframe with you.
 We’ll also tell you when we’ve corrected the information.